BobbyDusk/vg_data/README.md

 # Video Game Data Tools and Providers

-If you know any data tools or data providers for the video game industry missing from this list, you can create an issue or a pull request in the top left corner.
+If you know any data tools or data providers for the video game industry that are missing from this list, you can create an issue or a pull request in the top left corner or you can contact me at [info@markan.games](mailto:info@markan.games).

 |Name|Pricing|Platform(s)|Description|
 |---|---|---|---|